dballif/StoryBoard/README.md

 machine.
 It is not secure at this point in the project.
 That will come later as a way to practice those skills.

-The backend of this particular application is using Python and will hook into either the CPU or GPU as specified.
+The backend of this particular application is using Python and will hook into either the CPU or GPU as available.
 Each image for each storyboard frame will take a fairly long time to load depending on the users hardware.

-The best option is to use a dedicated GPU when possible.
+If you have a CUDA compatible GPU(Nvidia) and you have installed torch with CUDA capabilities, it should default to using that which will be much faster.
+Otherwise, it will run on the CPU which will take forever and a day.

 Also, this is still "AI" generated imagery.
 It will probably have issues.
 Choosing or training a better data set is probably not a bad idea, but mdjrny will do for now.
-Changes to the base prompt and negative prompt will also help.
+Changes to the base prompt and negative prompt will also help and will need to be optimized in the future.

 ### Stable Diffusion Notes
 This project usese the following datasets for creating the images with Stable Diffusion: